 Searching for meaning: The pandemic was long and many people found themselves asking the question, “Is this really what I want to do?”
 That musing has turned into a drive for candidates to find positions that will allow them to do meaningful work.
 Candidates are offsetting positions that might be remote and potentially isolating with roles where they can make a real difference.
 If your company is able to provide meaningful work, shout that from the rooftops.
 Make sure it’s included in your job ads.
 Work it into the interview experience.
 Set it up as the foundation of your employer brand.
 You want candidates to see what sort of work and work environment you can provide so they’ll want to be a part of your team.
 The best candidates are looking to be part of companies that make a difference so if you can answer that need, you’ll find it much easier to attract quality job seekers.

 Flexibility isn’t up for debate: Recruiters have started to report an interesting new trend.
-Despite this summer being billed as the great talent migration, hiring managers are having trouble finding candidates for in-person roles.
+Despite the “great talent migration”, hiring managers are having trouble finding candidates for in-person roles.
 Even though the position might be amazing, candidates are willing to give it a pass because of how they’d be asked to work.
 Understanding this new candidate behaviour can help you better position your open roles.
 If flexibility isn’t built into the position, you might want to go back and look at what options you can provide.
 Perhaps the role could become a hybrid position, half in and half out of the office.
 Or maybe the hours of work could be flexed to better meet the needs of the eventual new hire.
-Candidates are looking for jobs that provide them with some level of the flexibility they’ve grown used to in the past year and are willing to wait until they find them.
+Candidates are looking for jobs that provide them with some level of the flexibility they’ve grown used to it since the start of the pandemic and are willing to wait until they find them.

 Provide a great candidate experience for everyone